 For extensive driving around the Osa Peninsula during your stay, you’ll want to rent a 4×4 vehicle.
 The local roads are unpaved and may require water crossings when rivers swell in the rainy season.

-Regional air carriers, Sansa and Nature Air both fly routes between San Jose and Puerto Jimenez, a popular base on the Osa Peninsula.
+Regional air carriers, Sansa and Nature Air both fly routes between San Jose and the Osa airport in Puerto Jimenez, a popular base on the Osa Peninsula.
 The short flights take about an hour and cost between $100-$150 one-way.

 On both my visits to Costa Rica, I’ve rented a car from San Jose and used it to travel around.
 At the end of these trips, I chose a one-way flight back to San Jose.
 I had the most time possible to enjoy Costa Rica while expediting my travel time to catch my return flight to the U.S.